 What internal or external data has been considered?
-What does this data tell us?
+What does this data tell us? $\ensuremath{\text{N/A}}$

-N/A

 What consultation and engagement has been undertaken with officers and partner organisations?

-N/A
+Projects within the programme have undergone their own consultation process with relevant officers as part of the project governance.

-What consultation and engagement has been undertaken with people who may be impacted by this
+What consultation and engagement has been undertaken with people who may be impacted by this policy?

-policy?

-N/A
+None to date.

 What can be done to reduce any negative impacts of this policy (if applicable)?
 N/A If mitigations are in place, does this remove or No - negative impact remains reduce the negative impact?
-Yes - negative impact reduced Yes - negative impact removed
+Yes - negative impact reduced Yes - negative impact removed times of financial pressure.
+This person-centred approach is intended to result in better quality services and outcomes for the public as consumers of public services across Scotland.